As adopted by March 2019 Committee meeting

 • A Vice President

-• Another committee member selected by the President (or by General Secretary if the President is Complainant or defendant)
+• Another committee member selected by the President (or by Advocacy Officer if the President is Complainant or defendant)

 The written charge MUST describe the Complaint fully, pointing out what elements of the code or conduct of disciplinary procedure the complaint is made under, provide contact details for the Complainant and contact details of witnesses willing to support this complaint – the complaint should obviously also make very clear who it is against.

-Upon receipt General Secretary shall consider the complaint and if the General Secretary feels that there is a complaint to be answered, the complaint shall be submitted to the LO who shall consider whether or not the disciplinary process should be invoked.
+Upon receipt Advocacy Officer shall consider the complaint and if the Advocacy Officer feels that there is a complaint to be answered, the complaint shall be submitted to the LO who shall consider whether or not the disciplinary process should be invoked.

-If the General Secretary feels that there is no complaint to be answered then the complainant must be informed within 30 days of the General Secretary’s receipt of the complaint – this correspondence shall be copied to the President.
+If the Advocacy Officer feels that there is no complaint to be answered then the complainant must be informed within 30 days of the Advocacy Officer’s receipt of the complaint – this correspondence shall be copied to the President.

 In cases concerning an officer, the LO shall liaise with the relevant Line Manager concerning the seriousness of the charge, or with the Senior Vice President if charge is against the President.